Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "controversiality","integer",""
    "created","float","Legacy.
 Same as `created_utc` but subtract 28800.
 Will always be a whole number."
    "created_utc","float","Unix timestamp of when the post was made."
-   "distinguished","unknown?",""
+   "distinguished","string?","`null` if not distinguished, otherwise one of `moderator`, ...?"
    "downs","integer","Always `0`."
-   "edited","boolean | float","`false` if the post wasn't edited, otherwise a Unix timestamp of when it was edited."
+   "edited","boolean | float","`false` if the post wasn't edited, otherwise a Unix timestamp of when it was edited.
+Always a whole number."
    "gilded","integer",""
    "gildings","unknown object",""
    "id","string","The ID of the comment (without the `t1_` prefix).
 Also see `name`."